Rajhrad Abbey – A Literary Reliquary

 Paying a Visit and Learning More

-There is a great deal more to the abbey and its history than I’ve written here.
-If you’re the least bit a fan of old books and libraries, you should most certainly put the abbey on your travel itinerary if you’re passing through the South Moravian region.
+There is a great deal more to the abbey and its history than can be covered here.
+If you are even the slightest fan of old books and historic libraries, the abbey most certainly deserves a place on your travel itinerary if you find yourself passing through South Moravia.

-Happily, Rajhrad is easily reachable from Brno by rail and the abbey is neither a far nor strenuous walk from the town’s rail station.
-Alternately, there is a once an hour bus which runs from Rajhrad’s rail station directly to the abbey.
+Happily, Rajhrad is easily reached from Brno by rail, and the abbey is neither far nor a strenuous walk from the town’s railway station.
+Alternatively, there is a once-an-hour bus that runs directly from Rajhrad’s station to the abbey.

-Tours of the abbey are in Czech, though text transcriptions are available in other languages.
+Tours of the abbey are conducted in Czech, though written transcriptions are available in other languages.
+Also located on the abbey grounds is a restaurant, where visitors can refresh themselves after touring the site.